Globski/quiz-topic/quiz-debugging/multiple_choice_questions.md

 **Answer:** Remote debugging is fixing bugs in software running in an environment separate from the local machine, using remote debugging tools.

 ---

+# Question: How does logging help in debugging?

+**Answer:** Programs record runtime data and system state in log files.
+Developers analyze these logs or use log analyzers to locate and resolve bugs.

+---